Septoplasty surgery, also known as septal reconstruction or submucous septal resection, is a type of surgery used to

 The nasal septum is the structure between the two nasal cavities.
 Healthy patients have a straight septum, but in some cases the septum can deviate into a nasal cavity, narrowing it and ultimately impeding airflow through it.
 In some cases, the deviated septumcauses complete nasal congestion, making it nearly impossible for patients to breathe through their noses.
 In this case, septoplasty and rhinoplasty operations are performed to improve the breathing ability of the patients and hence, their quality of life.
 Some patients can also opt for turbinate reduction surgery, which can also greatly improve breathing.

-Septoplasty surgery is not recommended for patients suffering from serious health problems - the surgery requires general anesthesia and it can put the patient’s life in danger when combined with morbid obesity, heart problems or lung disease.
+Septoplasty surgery is not recommended for patients suffering from serious health problems.
+The operation usually requires general anesthesia, and it may endanger the lives of patients suffering from morbid obesity, heart problems, or lung disease.

-The patient must stop the intake of any blood thinners such as aspirin at least 2 weeks before going in for septoplasty surgery.
-Anti-inflammatory drugs, green teas, herbal teas and Omega 3 capsules are also forbidden at least 2 weeks before the septoplasty surgery.
+The patient must stop the intake aspirin, anti-inflammatory drugs, and herbal supplements at least 2 weeks before undergoing septoplasty surgery as they can increase bleeding.
+Green teas, herbal teas, and Omega 3 capsules are also forbidden at least 2 weeks before the septoplasty surgery.
+Patients also should stop smoking before and after the surgery.

 Patient may spend one night in hospital

 The septoplasty recovery period lasts anywhere between 2 and 4 weeks.
-The patient should avoid physical activities such as jogging, aerobics or any type of sport for the first two weeks.
+The patient should avoid physical activities such as jogging, aerobics or any sport for the first two weeks.
 This is done in order to avoid potential bleeding.
-The patient shouldn’t blow his nose during the recovery period.
-Sleeping in a position where the head is elevated is recommended during this period as well.
+Patients should not blow their nose during the recovery period.
+During this time, raising the head while sleeping is more comfortable to sleep and reduces the risks.

 Septoplasty surgery is a simple, straightforward procedure but complications can occur.
 Septoplasty complications can include one or more of the following: